What are analytical skills?

 The following example shows this financial analyst demonstrating their analytical abilities in their resume summary:

-This is a good example because the candidate clearly explains why they’re a good fit for the job and highlights some of their most impressive accomplishments related to their analytical skills.
+In this example the candidate clearly explains why they’re a good fit for the job and highlights some of their most impressive accomplishments related to their analytical skills.

 Show your analytical skills on your cover letter